-The Mesic Prairie and Southern Dry- Mesic Forest found in Turtle are certainly unique habitats, which are rarely found in the state.
-In fact, there are fewer than 6 Mesic Prairies in all of Wisconsin.
+The Mesic Prairie and Dry-Mesic Prairie found in La Prairie are certainly unique habitats, which are rarely found in the state.
+In fact, there are fewer than 6 Mesic Prairies in the entire state.
 Grasslands in general, are considered unique habitats, which the state encourages protection of.
 Bird species dependent on grassland habitats have experienced greater declines than other bird species.
 The preservation of grasslands can be funded through the Conservation Reserve Enhancement Program, which is administered by the WDNR.
 Also, local ordinances can be constructed in a way to pay special attention to the preservation of grasslands.

-Prairie remnants are just one of the examples of pre-settlement vegetation found to still be in existence in the Town of Turtle.
+Prairie remnants are just one of the examples of pre-settlement vegetation found to still be in existence in the Town of La Prairie.
 In 2001 ecologist Robert Baller conducted a field study for entire Rock County by visiting, inventorying and evaluating sites identified as natural areas.
 Habitats he visited primarily included prairie, savanna, woodland, wetland and cliff communities.

 The 2001 study was an update of previous studies done by the Department of Natural Resources in 1969 and 1986.
 A total of 169 sites were visited countywide; 114 on private land and 55 on public land.
-Of these, 138 sites were determined to be ecologically significant, five of which are located in the Town of Turtle (Map 3-6).
-To assess the sites, Mr. Baller considered the quality, condition, size and context of each site, in relation to pre-settlement flora, and ranked them on a scale of 1 to 10.
+Of these, 138 sites were determined to be ecologically significant, one if which is located in the Town of La Prairie (Map 3-6), about 1.5 miles southeast of Prairie Estates subdivision.
+The site contains prairie fragments that ranged from mesic to dry-mesic and were from 10 to 50 yards in length.
+To assess the sites, Mr. Baller considered the quality, condition, size and context of each site, in relation to presettlement flora, and ranked them on a scale of 1 to 10.
 Only areas with an overall ranking of 5 or above were denoted as being "significant".

-Forest / Woodland Resources
+3.10 Forest/Woodland Resources

-The Town of Turtle is not considered a heavily forested or wooded area, and there are no County Forest Lands in the Town, or in all of Rock County.
+The Town of La Prairie is not considered a heavily forested or wooded area, and there are no County Forest Lands in the Town, or in all of Rock County.
 However, local programs and ordinances are encouraged to preserve the grand, old trees and woodlands in the Town, and regulate and require future tree plantings.
 Woodlands provide ecological, economic and social benefits, and the fragmentation of woodland resources due to development can negatively impact plant and animal habitats, air and soil quality, and the overall aesthetics of rural areas.